Grants and Awards

 The purpose of the CEA Salutes Award is to recognize outstanding contributions by individuals or organizations to public education.

-A community newsletter is an excellent means of bringing your association's message to the public.
-To be most effective, the association should know the exact reason for preparing a community newsletter.
+A print or electronic newsletter is an excellent means of bringing your association's message to the public.
+To be most effective, the association should know the exact reason for preparing a newsletter.
 This purpose, or rationale for distribution, must be clearly stated in each issue of the newsletter and on the entry form.

 A website is an excellent means of bringing your association's message forward.
 To be most effective, the association should know the exact reason for preparing the website.
 This purpose, or rationale for distribution, must be clearly stated on the entry form.